IanVS/prettier-plugin-sort-imports/docs/MIGRATION.md

 - The `importOrderCaseInsensitive` option has been removed, and imports will always be sorted case-insensitive.
 - The `importOrderGroupNamespaceSpecifiers` option has been removed.
 - The `importOrderSortSpecifiers` option has been removed, and specifiers are now always sorted (previous `true` setting)
+- The `importOrderMergeDuplicateImports` option has been removed, and imports are always combined (previous `true` setting)

 #### `importOrderSeparation` removed